How Organizational Efficiency Kills Strategic Reinvention

 • Building slack means fighting quarterly earnings pressure.
 The physics work, but the politics are brutal.

-The gap between transformation ambition and organizational capacity has never been wider.
-PwC’s 29th Global CEO Survey puts a number on it: only 30% of CEOs express confidence about revenue growth over the next 12 months, down sharply from recent years (1.
+PwC’s 29th Global CEO Survey puts a number on the tension: only 30% of CEOs express confidence about revenue growth over the next 12 months (1.
 PwC, 2026).
+These are CEOs.
+Revenue growth is the primary metric they’re paid to deliver.

+The reflexive diagnosis is leadership failure.
 That’s too simple.
 Maybe they’re being honest about chaotic conditions: geopolitical fragmentation, rapid AI shifts, tariff volatility.
 Maybe admitting uncertainty is more responsible than projecting false certainty.

-Walk through the mechanics.
 A CEO inherits a lean organization.
 They recognize the need for breathing room but face immediate pressure: Wall Street expects margin improvement, the board wants cost discipline, activist investors circle at the first sign of “inefficiency.”
 Building organizational capacity takes years.
 The market gives you quarters.

 So they optimize.
 Not because they don’t understand the problem, but because the system punishes anyone who moves first.